Einstein was the first to theorize such

 Confined to the facility the past five days, Miles

-Even with all the hi-tech distractions, he’d had enough and was pacing
+was beyond restless.
+Even with all the hi-tech distractions, he’d had enough

-After reentry to Langley, Miles was given a note.
-He’d
+After his return to Langley, Miles was given a note.

 it, and read it again.

 If you’re reading this, you’re